 will resolve to the cluster IP assigned for the Service.

-Kubernetes also supports DNS SRV (service) records for named ports.
+Kubernetes also supports DNS SRV (Service) records for named ports.
 If the

-"my-service.my-ns" Service has a port named
+my-service.my-ns Service has a port named

-"http" with protocol set to
+http with the protocol set to

 TCP, you can do a DNS SRV query for